mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 I nodded and she turned back forward to resume her posture.

-She told me over her shoulder, "we're entering a dangerous place.
+She told me over her shoulder, "We're entering a dangerous place.
 There may be looters or Holragi soldiers searching for survivors.
 The land itself may be fragile and broken.
 You'll have to keep your wits about you at all times."

 "Got it," I said. _I hope I do._